raviteja-02/OCTANET_SEPTEMBER/README.md

 Here is a list of tasks I have completed during the internship:

-1. **Responsive Landing Page**: Designed a responsive landing page for a VPN service.
+1. **Responsive Landing Page** : Designed a responsive landing page for a VPN service.
+2. **TODO List** : Designed a todo list to note down the tasks

 ## Getting Started